You May Want to Watch John's June 2014 Video on this Topic

 |Job Security but no $$$|

-Ahhh, but it gets better.
+However, you may have an opportunity for earnings reimbursement if you go out on FMLA Leave.
 If you go out on FMLA because of your own health condition, and your company provides short-term disability benefits, you don’t have to go without pay for 12 weeks because…

 Short-Term Disability Insurance Provides Payment for Lost Wages While You Are Out on FMLA Leave